jdjaxon/linux_cac/README.md

 | Ubuntu       | 20.04 LTS | Firefox, Chrome           |
 |              | 22.04 LTS | Firefox, Chrome           |

+> [!note]
-**NOTE:** There are reports of this script working with other distributions and browsers.
+> There are reports of this script working with other distributions and
+> browsers.
 I have not personally tested these configurations.

 ## Installation
+> [!warning]
-**WARNING:** Please make sure all browsers are closed before running the script.
+>  Please make sure all browsers are closed before running the script.

 This script requires root privileges since it installs `opensc` package and its dependencies.
 Feel free to review the script